Skip to Content

 My 30 Best Travel Tips From 6 Years Of Travelling The World

-All of them taught me a lot and did not only help me while traveling but in all kinds of situations.
-Traveling is the best school in my opinion.
-In this post, I want to share my best travel tips with you.
+All of them taught me a lot and did not only help me while traveling but also in all kinds of situations.

 1. Get lost on purpose

 The best way to explore a new place is by walking.
-Don’t plan too much but decide spontaneously which direction or street you want to take.
+Don’t plan too much, but decide spontaneously which direction or street you want to take.

 2. Don’t plan too much

-Don’t plan too much in advance as you never know how you’re going to like a place or who you’re going to meet on the road.
-Imagine you worked out a whole itinerary and already pre-booked all accommodations.
+Don’t plan too much in advance; you never know how you’ll like a place or who you’ll meet on the road.

 3. Meet local people